sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd-kcm</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An implementation of a Kerberos KCM server
+Short desc    : An implementation of a Kerberos KCM server
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : An implementation of a Kerberos KCM server.
+Descript     : An implementation of a Kerberos KCM server.
 Use this package if you want to
              : use the KCM: Kerberos credentials cache.
 ```